CrayLabs/SmartSim/doc/model.rst

                 Metadata:
                     none

-    .. group-tab:: List
+    .. group-tab:: Aggregation List
-        **Retrieve a List placed by the same application script**
+        **Retrieve A Aggregation List Placed By The Same Application**

         SmartSim supports retrieving prefixed lists sent to the ``Orchestrator`` from within the same application script where the list was placed.
 To achieve this, users must